anki-code/xontrib-prompt-starship/README.md

 ## Configuration

-You can set the different starship configs for left, right and bottom parts of prompt:
+You can set the different starship configs for left, right and bottom parts of prompt when your shell type is prompt-toolkit:

 ```python
 $XONTRIB_PROMPT_STARSHIP_LEFT_CONFIG = "~/.config/starship_xonsh_left.toml"